 4) Bath Salts

 Several kids sold bath salts with great success.
 I’d say this was a super hot craft idea at this year’s market.
-They sold well as they were popular with kids AND adults!

 5) Hand Squeezed Lemonade